TheLycorisRadiata/game_unity_spoopytreat/README.md

 - Installing it on Ubuntu (Linux) is not as straight forward as it seems.
 The Hub cannot open because it keeps crashing.
 The solution is to execute the AppImage file with the "--no-sandbox" option.
 - Configuring the IDE for Unity.
 - Version control has been used in the making of the project.
 Here is the .gitignore file for Unity: https://github.com/github/gitignore/blob/main/Unity.gitignore
-- The game features one scene.
+- The game features no more than one scene.
 - The player can move with the arrow and WASD keys (or equivalent to WASD as physical keys are used).
 - The player can jump with the space bar.
 - The player can collide with other objects, and go through others (the small plants).